pattern-lab/patternlab-node/packages/docs/src/docs/running-patternlab.md

    printf "[dn]\nCN=localhost\n[req]\ndistinguished_name = dn\n[EXT]\nsubjectAltName=DNS:localhost\nkeyUsage=digitalSignature\nextendedKeyUsage=serverAuth")
 ```

-This has been adapted from <https://stackoverflow.com/a/56074120> according to the [`Let's encrypt` instructions](https://letsencrypt.org/docs/certificates-for-localhost/); additionally DigitalOcean provices some further explanations in [a tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04).
+This has been adapted from <https://stackoverflow.com/a/56074120> according to the [`Let's encrypt` instructions](https://letsencrypt.org/docs/certificates-for-localhost/); additionally, DigitalOcean provides some further explanations in [a tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04).

 #### Add the certificate to the trusted certificates